ruslux/validate-it/README.md

 - [Requirements](#requirements)

 ### <a name="about"/>About</a>
-Schema validator built on top of the typing module.
+Schema validator built on top of the typing module

 ### <a name="installation"/>Installation</a>